Build-Week-Lendr/Backend/README.md

 Status 201 Created && `itemid` in the header under `Location`

 **Example:**
-Send the following to "/items/item"
+With an authenticated user, send the following to "/items/item"
 ```
 {
     "itemname": "Chain Saw"